Border Collies are always on their paws and need lots of exercise!

 Keep the training topped up, even when your dog reaches adulthood and always remember to reward good behaviour.

 Border Collies can have either smooth or long coats, whatever type of fur yours has, you’ll need to keep on top of grooming.
-This breed has double coats, this means their undercoat is soft and thick, while their topcoat is coarse or silky.
+This breed has double coats, which means their undercoat is soft and thick, while their topcoat is coarse or silky.

 The undercoat needs regular attention, especially during the summer months to help keep them cool.
 A rake is your best friend!

-A slicker brush and comb will keep the topcoat looking good and knot free.
+A slicker brush and comb will keep the topcoat looking good and knot-free.
 Be sure to check for grass seeds after every summer walk, especially their eyes, ears and between their toes.

 I need quite a bit of exercise, at least two to three hours of vigorous movement a day.
 But it’s not just about stretching my legs, I need physical and mental exercise.